Craftsy/babel-plugin-jsx-display-if/README.md

 Use
 ---

-Install with 'npm install --save-dev babel-plugin-jsx-if'.
+Install with `npm install --save-dev babel-plugin-jsx-if`.
 Then, add the plugin section to your .babelrc:

 ```
 {